Chronic Relapse and Drug Addiction

 Make Changes To Avoid Chronic Relapse

 This is something that might lead to chronic relapse and another cycle of drug addiction because when someone has drug addiction problems there is more to their problem than simply just the drugs.
 There is always something that lies at the root of their problems.
 Even if they are finished using the drugs, whatever is at the root of the problem might still be there.
 When this happens, a person who goes back to their lives might go right back to using again.
 In order to avoid this, a person needs to work hard during treatment to come to solid conclusions about the things that have led them down the road to drug addiction.
 If they can make some serious decisions as to what has brought them that far, they will be able to know what things in their lives they should change after treatment.
-Making good changes after treatment, and changing certain things about their lives as they head into recovery will ensure that they can avoid chronic relapse.
+Making good changes after treatment, and changing certain things about their lives as they head into recovery will ensure that they can avoid chronic relapse and drug addiction.

 A Person Must Have Support Of Family And Friends